exoplatform/exo-documentation/docs/Manage-Documents.rst

 A popup of the documents drives appears allowing you to select a destination folder.

-.. note:: If you are uploading files in your activity stream, the select folder popup opens in
+.. note::  The default destination folder changes according to displayed activity stream:

-          **Personal Documents** drive.
+             -  Space activity stream: the space home folder is displayed
-          If you are uploading files in a space's activity stream, the select folder popup opens in space's drive.
+             -  Home activity stream: the user personal folder is displayed.

 After selecting the files to upload from your hard disk, you can define a destination folder for each of them by clicking on |folder_icon| in the file's line.